-- 1. Meetings are held bimonthly, on the 2nd and 4th Thursdays, for review, discussion, and approval of curriculum material; agendas and approved minutes are posted monthly on AP&P's web page. - 2.
-Agenda items are submitted to the Office of Academic Affairs.
+- 1. Meetings are held bimonthly, on the 2nd and 4th Thursdays, for review, discussion, and approval of curriculum material; agenda and approved minutes are posted monthly on AP&P's web page. - 2.
+Agenda items are submitted to the Curriculum Specialists.
 The faculty co-chair and the Vice President of Academic Affairs construct the agenda. - 3.
-All meetings are open; the agenda is published in advance of each meeting according to the Brown Act. - 4.
-AP&P reports to the Academic Senate twice a semester via its faculty co-chair; a year-end report is submitted to the Senate and to the Board. - 5.
-The committee reviews pertinent information relating to curriculum from the Education Code, Title 5 Regulations, Matriculation Regulations, the Chancellor's Office, or the State Academic Senate. - 6.
+All meetings are open; the agenda is published in advance of each meeting according to the Ralph M. Brown Act (GC 54950). - 4.
+AP&P reports to the Academic Senate twice a semester via its faculty co-chair; a year end report is submitted to the Senate and to the board. - 5.
+The committee reviews pertinent information relating to curriculum from the Education Code, Title 5 Regulations, matriculation Regulations, the Chancellor's Office, or the State Academic Senate. - 6.
 The committee requires that all course/program proposals be reviewed and approved by the division and discipline faculty before placement on the agenda.
 When more than one division or discipline is involved, all appropriate faculties must discuss and approve the course/program before being submitted to the committee.
 The division/discipline discussion includes the appropriateness of the course or program to the college's mission, Institutional Learning Outcomes, and the educational plans of the division and discipline. - 7.
-The committee requires that all forms, whether electronic or paper, be accurate, complete, and signed or electronically approved before being submitted for review. - 8.
-All submitted forms, whether electronic or paper, go through a technical review before being considered for placement on an agenda.
-If forms don't not reflect AVC mission, goals of the college, are incomplete or contain excessive grammatical or typographical errors, they will not be placed on the agenda but returned to the AP&P representative or faculty by email or AVC mailbox. - 9.
-Two of the three, the AP&P representative, division dean, and/or discipline faculty must be in attendance at the meeting when curriculum items with substantial changes or new CORs or programs proposed from that division are being considered by the committee; if not, items will be deferred to the next meeting. - 10.
+The committee requires that all submissions be accurate, complete, and reviewed by the discipline faculty before being submitted for review. - 8.
+All submissions go through a technical review before being considered for placement on an agenda.
+If submissions do not reflect AVC mission, goals of the college, are incomplete or contain excessive grammatical or typographical errors, they will not be placed on the agenda but returned to the AP&P representative or faculty by email. - 9.
+Two of the three the AP&P representative, division dean, and/or discipline faculty must be in attendance at the meeting when curriculum items with substantial changes or new CORs or programs proposed from that division are being considered by the committee; if not, items will be deferred to the next meeting. - 10.
 Discussion on proposed items will be limited to a reasonable time by the co-chairs. - 11.
-Readings are required before the committee takes final action on new or revised courses or programs.
+Committee members must have read the new or revised course or program before the committee takes final action.
 If necessary, the committee may request additional readings before approval is given.
 Two readings are usually required for new courses and programs. - 12.
 For curriculum issues other than course development/revision, the committee may choose to act on them or send them out to the Senate and/or the divisions/areas for additional discussion.

 - 13. Final action of the committee on curriculum or policy proposals, including new and revised courses or programs, will be by voice vote.
-In the event that the co-chair is unable to determine the result of a voice vote, the members may be polled. - 14.
+In the event that the co-chair is unable to determine the result of voice vote, the members may be polled. - 14.
 Approval of a course or program does not mean funding or scheduling is automatically forthcoming.
-Future scheduling of courses/programs depends on budget and personnel constraints and the priorities established through Program Review.
+Future scheduling of course/programs depends on budget and personnel constraints and the priorities established through Program Review.
 The scheduling of classes is a function of the division dean and the Vice President of Academic Affairs. - 15.
-A course, a degree/certificate program, or a locally approved certificate may not be placed in the college catalog or online class schedule until approved by AP&P, the Senate, the Board of Trustees, and (when necessary) the Chancellor's Office.
+A course, a degree/certificate program, or locally approved certificate may not be placed in the college catalog or online class schedule until approved by AP&P, the Senate, the Board of Trustees and (when necessary) the Chancellor's Office.